COLUMNS

 c | c | 4

 An IDENTITY column sequence is defined in a table's DDL.
 Column values automatically increment as new rows are added.
-The following query returns identity columns:
+To identify tables with IDENTITY columns, query the is_identity column in COLUMNS:

 => CREATE TABLE employees (employeeID IDENTITY, fname varchar(36), lname varchar(36));